Best Movers from Maine to Rhode Island (2025 Cost Data)

 How much does it cost to move from Maine to Rhode Island?

-Check out the table below for average moving cost estimates from Maine to Rhode Island.
-You’ll find prices organized by home size and type of moving service, making it easy to compare your options.
+Take a look at the table below for average moving cost estimates from Maine to Rhode Island.
+We’ve broken down prices by home size and type of moving service, so you can easily compare your choices.

 *These price ranges are a rough estimate based on 317 miles and historical averages.
 The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.